elysiumphase/node-uri/README.md

 **Checked**:
 - scheme is required;
 - path is required, can be empty;
-- port, if any, must be a number;
+- port, if any, must be an integer between 0 - 65535;
 - host must be a valid IP or domain name.

 **Support**: